akolk/rock64-kubernetes/README.md

 * A stackable case
 * Ethernet cables

 ## step 1: install Etcher on your laptop
+You can install [Etcher](https://etcher.io/) on your laptop or desktop.
+You need the [USB to eMMC adapter](https://www.pine64.org/?product=usb-adapter-for-emmc-module) to flash the image to the eMMC module.

 ## step 2: flash the eMMC with Debian
+Download the [Debian Stretch](http://wiki.pine64.org/index.php/ROCK64_Software_Release#Debian_Stretch) for Rock64.

 ## step 3: